ValeriHristov/Introduction-to-Programming/Tasks.md

 1. Write a program which asks the user to enter 3 numbers - the sides of a triangle and prints whether the triangle is obtuse, right or acute.

-1. Write a program which asks the user to enter 3 numbers - the sides of a triangle and prints whether such a triangle can exists.
+1. Write a program which asks the user to enter 3 numbers - the sides of a triangle and prints whether such a triangle can exist.

 1. Write a program which asks the user to enter 2 numbers - coordinates of some 2D point and prints whether that point is contained in the:
     - unit circle